The brightest galaxies at Cosmic Dawn: Methods

+Figure~\ref{fig:p_age} shows the predicted formation time (which we will refer to as `age') distribution for a $10^{11}\Msun$ halo observed at $z\geq8$.
+Here we have converted from $p(w)dw$ to $p(\log_{10}t) d\log_{10}t$ numerically.
+A broad distribution of formation times is predicted for a given halo mass, with 10\% of halos having assembled $\sim5\times$ faster than the median of the distribution.
+As the majority of UV emission comes from $\sim10$\,Myr old stars, and SFRs are likely to track the halo formation timescale (assuming gas follows dark matter), the low age tail of this distribution is likely to be extremely UV bright.
+We note the similarity of this distribution to the age distribution derived from SED fitting of high redshift galaxies \citep[e.g.,][]{Whitler2022}, implying our assumption of star formation tracing halo mass accretion is reasonable.

-We model the UV LF following the prescription by \citet[][hereafter M15]{Mason2015}, which provides an accurate description of observations at $z\simlt8$.
-We model galaxies' star formation histories (SFR) as increasing step functions, approximating rapidly rising SFRs seen in simulations at high redshift \citep[e.g.,][]{Finlator2011}.
-The SFR of a halo with mass $M_h$ at $t_{i+1}$, between time $t_i$ and $t_{i+1}$ is: \BE \mathrm{SFR}(M_h, t_i, t_{i+1}) = f_b M_h \frac{\epsilon_\mathrm{SF}(M_h/2^i)}{2^i(t_{i+1}-t_i)} \EE where $f_b \equiv \Omega_b/\Omega_m = 0.162$ is the cosmic baryon fraction and $\epsilon_\mathrm{SF}$ is the star formation efficiency.
-We assume $\epsilon_\mathrm{SF}$ is a function of halo mass but not of redshift.
-Due to the very young age of the universe at $z\simgt10$ and the rapid halo formation timescales that we will discuss below, this prescription for star formation histories leads to increasingly high SFR rates at early time \citepalias[see Figure 2 by][]{Mason2015}, leading to SFH which are rapidly rising, mimicking the effects of recent and on-going star formation bursts.
+We model galaxies' star formation histories (SFR) as increasing step functions as the halos accrete gas on the timescales defined above.
+This approximates rapidly rising SFRs seen in simulations at high redshift \citep[e.g.,][]{Finlator2011,Ceverino2018,Mirocha2021,Legrand2022}.
+We thus define the SFR as a function of the halo formation timescale.
+The SFR of a halo with mass $M_h$ (at lookback time $t_0$), which had mass $M_h/2^i$ at lookback time $t_i$, between timestep $t_i$ and $t_{i+1}$ is: \BE \mathrm{SFR}(M_h, t_i, t_{i+1}) = f_b \frac{M_h}{2^i} \frac{\epsilon_\mathrm{SF}(M_h/2^i)}{t_{i+1}-t_i} \EE where $f_b \equiv \Omega_b/\Omega_m = 0.162$ is the cosmic baryon fraction and $\epsilon_\mathrm{SF}(M_h)$ is the star formation efficiency.
+The time interval $t_{i+1}-t_i$ is the halo formation (doubling) time, as a function of mass and redshift, as defined in Equations~\ref{eqn:pw} and~\ref{eqn:w}, and the factor $2^i$ accounts for the doubling of halo mass in each step.
+We refer the reader to Figure 2 by \citet{Mason2015} for a clear visualisation of these SFH models.

+As in the \citetalias{Mason2015} model we assume $\epsilon_\mathrm{SF}$ is a function of halo mass but not of redshift \citep[consistent with other semi-analytic modelling efforts and with inferences from observations, see e.g.,][]{Trenti2011,Tacchella2018a,Bouwens2021,Harikane2022}.
+Due to the very young age of the universe at $z\simgt10$ and the rapid halo formation timescales that we will discuss below, this prescription for star formation histories leads to increasingly high SFR rates at early time, leading to SFH which are rapidly rising, mimicking the effects of recent and on-going star formation bursts.